odCat/gtypist-ro-tutorial/README.md

 gtypist q_ro_special.typ
 ```
 # Prerequisites
+A keyboard layout that supports the Romanian special characters.
+The
+recomanded layout is _Romanian (Programmers)_.
+It is available for
+Windows and Unix systems.

 Gnu Typist installed.
 It is a freely avalable typing tutor.

 # How to get it: